idubrov/lcd/README.md

     // any data needed to access low-level peripherals }

-// implement `Hardware` trait to give access to LCD pins impl Hardware for HW {
+// Implement the `Hardware` trait to give access to LCD pins impl Hardware for HW {
     fn rs(&mut self, bit: bool) {
         // should set R/S pin on LCD screen